Visi0nist/Year-3-Project/readme.txt

 consumer facing portal is the "Long Term Tracker".

 This is a public version on GitHub, and contains the word REDACTED in place of sensitive data.

+The database has dummy data exists for many dates from 20230101 to 20230228 - ranges should be 10 days or more, else there may be insufficient data to build a chart.

+Selecting 20230101 to 20230116 illustrates how this works.
+Occasionally, other dates push the data off the scale.